Incomplete U-Statistics of Equireplicate Designs: Berry-Esseen Bound and Efficient Construction: Introduction

 \section{Introduction}

 \textbf{Related Work (extended version).} In his seminal work, \cite{blom1976some} introduces incomplete U-statistics, analyzes their finite-sample and asymptotic variance, and establishes conditions for asymptotic normality in the \emph{non-degenerate} case.
 He is also the first to suggest methods for constructing minimum variance designs, such as Latin squares and Graeco-Latin squares. \cite{brown1978reduced} derive asymptotic properties for incomplete U-statistics of second order, under an equireplicate design structure.
 They are the first to incorporate graph-theoretic language in their proofs.
 However, they do not consider the case of an odd replication parameter when the sample size $n$ is even, and the parameter is not allowed to grow with $n$. \cite{weber1981incomplete} and \cite{oneil1993asymptotic} show that in the \emph{degenerate} case, the limiting behavior can be either standard or non-standard, depending on the choice of the design. \cite{lee1982incomplete} studies the problem of choosing minimum variance designs for incomplete U-statistics. \cite{janson1984asymptotic} provides a comprehensive treatment of the asymptotic distribution of incomplete U-statistics of order $k$, considering both random and deterministic designs.
 However, he does not investigate specifically the class of equireplicate designs.
 In general, all previously mentioned works—being theoretical in nature—lack a practical procedure for constructing minimum variance designs.
 On the other hand, \cite{rempala2003incomplete} and \cite{kong2021design} propose asymptotically efficient incomplete U-statistics constructions, but they do not provide a finite sample analysis.
-Existing works addressing convergence rates to limiting distributions of incomplete U-statistics are: \cite{rinott1997coupling}, which examine a general Markov-type dependence framework with applications to incomplete U-statistics; \cite{chen2019randomized}, which consider randomized incomplete U-statistics in high-dimensional settings; \cite{sturma2024testing} which extend \cite{chen2019randomized} to a \emph{mixed degenerate} setting with applications to testing a null hypothesis defined by equality and inequality constraints; \cite{leung2024berry}, which analyzes random designs generated via Bernoulli sampling in the non-degenerate case; and \cite{shao2025u} that develop higher-order approximations for the sampling distribution of studentized non-degenerate incomplete U-statistics.
+Existing works addressing convergence rates to limiting distributions of incomplete U-statistics are: \cite{rinott1997coupling}, which examine a Markov-type dependence framework with applications to incomplete U-statistics; \cite{chen2019randomized}, which consider randomized incomplete U-statistics in high-dimensional settings; \cite{sturma2024testing} which extend \cite{chen2019randomized} to a \emph{mixed degenerate} setting with applications to testing a null hypothesis defined by equality and inequality constraints; \cite{kim2024dimension}, which propose a new class of incomplete U-statistics that enable valid inference regardless of how the dimension scales with the sample size; \cite{shao2025u} that develop higher-order approximations for the sampling distribution of studentized non-degenerate incomplete U-statistics; and \cite{leung2026berry}, which analyzes incomplete U-statistics of random designs—generated via Bernoulli sampling—across different regimes relating the sample size $n$ and the expected design size.
 Among these prior works, none has provided a comprehensive framework encompassing: (i) finite-sample results on the distance to normality that account for both degenerate and non-degenerate cases; (ii) asymptotic analyses allowing the order $k$ to grow with $n$ and the design size to increase superlinearly in $n$; and (iii) efficient algorithms for constructing minimum-variance designs when $k=2$.